mgivneyjg/amplify-tasklist/README.md

 ---

-If you are ready to start, navigate to the branch `01-baseline-app` and get ready to dominate!
+If you are ready to start, in the upper left there is a drop down containing the branches.
+Navigate to the branch `01-baseline-app` and get ready to dominate!